cslarsen/csl.name/_posts/2015-01-01-scheme-tutorial.md

 The Scheme standard only has *undelimited* continuations via `call/cc`, but many implementations offer delimited continuations as well.

+Matt Might has a really [good introduction to Scheme's built-in continuations][matt.callcc].

 This section will be covered later.
 Check back for updates!

 [spec]: http://trac.sacrideo.us/wg/raw-attachment/wiki/WikiStart/r7rs.pdf